Watford: 20th century

 At the start of the 20th century the town was growing fast.
 New roads were laid out in Callowland, North Watford, and in West Watford on farmland.
 Many continued to live in the cramped and unsanitary houses in the yards and alley-ways opening off the High Street.
 Some of these people were among those who rioted in 1902 when the celebration for King Edward VII's coronation was postponed.
 The council had a programme of slum clearance which stopped with the outbreak of World War I in 1914.
 Building council houses resumed after the war and in the 1920s the Harebreaks estate was developed.

 By the 1920s, printing had become the biggest industry in Watford.
 The biggest printers in the town were Sun Printers Ltd and Odhams Press.
 Watford was the biggest printing centre in the world and many advances in printing were made in Watford.
 During World War II the prints were taken over by the government who used them to print propaganda.
 After the war, the printing industry began going into decline.
 Union activity was common in Watford and advances in technology meant much of the industry became obsolete.
 Odhams Press closed down in 1978 and The Sun moved out of Watford during the 1980s after market reforms allowed it to do so.

 In 1925, the Metropolitan Railway Company built a branch to Watford, opening a station close to Cassiobury Park.

 In the 1950s and 1960s, Watford was the home of the British designer furniture manufacturer Hille.
 At their premises on St Albans Road, designed by the modernist architect Ernő Goldfinger, the designer Robin Day conceived the polypropylene stacking chair, now recognised as a classic of modern design.
 Although Hille left the area in 1983, the listed Goldfinger building still stands on St Albans Road.
 Mod culture found expression through clubs such as the Ace of Herts in the 1960s.

 The de Havilland factory at Leavesden was responsible for the manufacture of the aircraft engines and later became Leavesden Aerodrome, to the north of Watford.
 No longer operational, it was converted into Leavesden Film Studios, now famously the home of the Harry Potter films.

 Geography

 Watford developed on the River Colne in southern Hertfordshire, England, 16 mi northwest of central London.
-Ethnicity is 61.9% white British, 2.3% Irish, 0.1% Gypsy or Irish traveller, 7.7% other white, 17.9% Asian/Asian British, 5.8% black or black British.
+Ethnicity is 61.9% White British, 2.3% Irish, 0.1% Gypsy or Irish traveller, 7.7% Other White, 17.9% Asian/Asian British, 5.8% Black or Black British.

-The borough had 90,301 inhabitants at the time of the 2011 census.
+The borough had 102,246 inhabitants at the time of the 2021 census.
 The borough is separated from Greater London to the south by the urbanised parish of Watford Rural in the Three Rivers District.
 The Watford subdivision of the Greater London Urban Area, which includes much of the neighbouring districts, had a total population of 120,960 in the 2001 census.

+Religion

+As of the 2021 census, Watford's religious profile roughly reflected that of England and Wales, with a larger Muslim and Hindu population than the average.